-This new offering provides a certificate, not a certification.
-However, certificate earners are encouraged to continue their IPC education and eventually gain the CIC® certification.
-The certificate series has been delivered in Indiana and Illinois at two sites within each state, for 55 to 65 attendees per site.
-If you are interested in hosting the LTC Certificate series in your state, please contact Leslie Kretzu, Sr. Director of Development, at firstname.lastname@example.org or 202-454-2611.
+This new offering provides 42.5 CEs.
+Certificate earners are encouraged to continue their IPC education and eventually gain the CIC® certification.
+If you are a healthcare administrator interested in offering the LTC Certificate series to long-term facilities in your state, please contact Colin Richardson, Associate Director of Special Projects and Development, at firstname.lastname@example.org.

 No faculty or planning committee member disclosed any financial or commercial interests that affected this educational activity.

 The Association for Professionals in Infection Control and Epidemiology, Inc. (APIC) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).

 Course evaluations will be sent via an online link to the email address on file within 7 business days of the conclusion of the education program.
 Upon receipt, all evaluations must be completed within 30 days.
 After satisfying all evaluation requirements, a certificate of completion will be available to print and/or for your records indicating contact hours.

 Accredited status does not imply endorsement by APIC or the American Nurses Credentialing Center of any commercial products displayed or discussed in conjunction with an educational activity.